Published by Peggy on 04 Apr 2012 at 02:55 pm

 - Trust your audience to show you what they’re interested in, then integrate it into your strategy

 - Reciprocity is huge part of strengthening relationships.

 Lowest to highest return on Engagement

-Do you understand the fennel that occurs among your community engagement?
-There is a fennel.
+Do you understand the funnel that occurs among your community engagement?
+There is a funnel.